codinglabsau/laravel-feature-flags/README.md

 ```php
 FeatureFlag::updateFeatureState('search-v2', FeatureState::on())
 ```
-It is recommended that you only update a features state using the above methods as it will take care of updating the cache and dispatching the feature updated event:
+It is recommended that you only update a features state using the above methods as it will take care of flushing the cache and dispatching the feature updated event:

 ```php
 \Codinglabs\FeatureFlags\Events\FeatureUpdatedEvent::class